inerttila/Excel-Data-App/README.md

 The Timesheet Management Application includes a feature that automatically calculates your weekly total hours.
 When you input your work hours for various tasks and days, the application sums up these hours to provide you with a convenient weekly total.
 This calculation ensures you have an accurate overview of your work hours, making it easy to track your progress and manage your time effectively.

+##### Send and Open Files

+- With the "Send File" functionality, you can easily share your timesheet data with colleagues or clients by sending the Excel file directly from the application.
+- The "Open File" function allows you to open existing timesheet files for editing or reference.
+Simply choose a file from your computer, and the application will load it for you.

 ## Requirements

 To run this application, you need the following: